Medigap Plan F and Plan C Are Ending for New Medicare Beneficiaries

-If you already have Plan C or Plan F prior to 2020, you will be able to keep your plan.
-If you become eligible for Medicare prior to 2020 and don’t have either plan, you may be able to buy one or the other after the law goes into effect if they are available where you live.
+If you already had Plan C or Plan F prior to 2020, you will be able to keep your plan.
+If you became eligible for Medicare prior to 2020 and don’t have either plan, you may be able to buy one or the other after the law goes into effect if they are available where you live.

 Medigap Plan F and Plan C are the two most popular Medigap plan options (also referred to as Medicare Supplement Insurance plans).
 61% of Medigap enrollees had either Medigap Plan F or Medicare Supplement Insurance Plan C in 2017.1

 Wondering if this could change could affect you?
 A licensed insurance agent can help you explore your Medigap coverage options today.

 Medicare Supplement Insurance Plan F and Plan C Are Popular

 Medigap Plan C and Plan F are two of the most popular Medigap plan options because they cover many different Medicare out-of-pocket costs.